-We will write to you on a regular basis to ask if you wish your samples to be continued to be stored.

-This is also your opportunity to tell us about any changes in your circumstances that may mean that your original consent forms need to be updated.
+We will also write to you on a regular basis to ask if you wish your sperm to be continued to be stored.
+This is also your opportunity to tell us about any changes in your circumstances as this may require updating your wishes on new consent forms.
 Examples include you having a partner for the first time or a change of partner.